theadamz/adminlte-laravel/README.md

     php artisan view:cache
     ```

--   When you pull new change from git rebuild the asset javascript with pnpm build :
+-   When you pull new change from git rebuild the asset ajvasc :

+## Use laragon portable

+-   Open terminal and set it to www/your-project-folder and type below command :

+    ```
+    ..\..\bin\cmder\cmder.bat
+    or
+    ../../bin/cmder/cmder.bat
+    ```

+-   Check with cmd below, it will show php version if it's correct :

+    `php -v`

 ## Cheatsheet